We use our proprietary methodology to produce these rankings. Learn more →

 But on the whole, with plenty of colleges and universities that have high acceptance rates, a GED is not going to be a deterrence or negative factor at all, in and of itself or in relation to any other applicant.

-With the proliferation of online degree programs, where the classroom is virtual, there isn't limited space or seating for classes any longer (as there once was), so online education is a great option for college admission of GED graduates.
+With the proliferation of online degree programs (where the classroom instruction is virtual), there isn't limited space for classes any longer (as there once was), so online education can be a great option for college admission of GED graduates.

 And there are plenty of very reputable online programs at many colleges and universities in the United States.
 These include fully online colleges and universities, and also traditional brick-and-mortar on-campus colleges and universities that offer fully online programs.